 Room #216 at Palazzo Mora

 Today, the good people at the European Cultural Centre, ECC, in Palazzo Mora and I agreed on the room for my installation.
-What a huge jigsaw puzzle it must be for them, only having sketches, some measurement, perhaps photography as the basis for placing art works of 170 artists at two large palaces and some open spaces in Venice.
+What a huge jigsaw puzzle it must be for them, only having sketches, some measurements and perhaps some photos as the basis for placing artworks of 170 artists at two large palaces and some open spaces in Venice.

-After a couple of ideas that did not fit my wishes, we ended up with Room # 216 on the second floor at Palazzo Mora.
+After a couple of ideas that did not fit my wishes, we ended up with agreeing on Room # 216 on the second floor of the wonderful Palazzo Mora.
 My installation will be on the right-hand wall: 3,25 m high – 4,58 m long + an extra wall to the right that you don’t see: 3,25 m high – 1,96 long.

 It has one door and is not a place where many visitors just walk by the work; they will walk into the room and be able – undisturbed – to dwell there a bit.
 In addition to my installation, will be two artworks on the other walls.